arpcard/broadstreet_schema/model_module.md

 | private | indicates if the model is private (1) or not (0); private models are not visible on the CARD website |
 | resistance_type | 0 = undefined, 1 = intrinsic (i.e., chromosomally-encoded), 2 = acquired (e.g., plasmid-bourne) |

-Note: The [devCARD Tools Interface](https://dune.mcmaster.ca/tools/generatejson) has an option to include private models in a generated RGI-compatible JSON file.

 ## *model_parameters* table

-Each model is associated with bioinformatics parameters for use by the Resistance Gene Identifier or other software, as described by the [Model Ontology](/ontologies/model_ontology.md).
+Each model is associated with bioinformatics parameters for use by the Resistance Gene Identifier or other software, as described by the Model Ontology.
 For example, most models (including [protein homolog](https://card.mcmaster.ca/ontology/40292) and [protein variant]((https://card.mcmaster.ca/ontology/40293)) models) have a BLASTP-determined cutoff E-value; protein variant models additionally have mutation (SNP, indel, etc.) parameters.
 Any given model may have multiple parameters associated with it if required.

 | Field | Description |
 |-------|-------------|